VOLTTRON/volttron/services/core/Ambient/README.rst

 The following instructions can be used to run PyTests for the Ambient agent.

 1. Set up the test file - test_ambient_agent.py is the PyTest file for the ambient agent.
-The test file features a few variables at the top of the tests will will need to be filled in by the runner of the Ambient agent tests.
+The test file features a few variables at the top of the tests.
+These will need to be filled in by the runner of the Ambient agent tests.
 The LOCATIONS variable specifies a list of "locations" of Ambient devices.
 The required format is a list of dictionaries of the form {"location": <ambient weather station location>}.
 Locations are determined by the user when configuring a weather station for the Ambient service using the Ambient app.
-For more information about these variables, please view the README.rst file.
 For more information about the Ambient API, visit https://www.ambientweather.com/api.html

-2. Set up the test environment - The tests are intended to be run from the Volttron root directory using the Volttron environment. it is also recommended to use the -s option.
-In PyCharm, setting the DEBUG_MODE environment variable to True can be useful for debugging purposes.
-The tests should target the Ambient agent's directory.
+2. Set up the test environment - The tests are intended to be run from the Volttron root directory using the Volttron environment.
+Setting the environment variable, DEBUG_MODE=True or DEBUG=1 will preserve the test setup and can be useful for debugging purposes.
+When testing from pycharm set the Working Directory value to be the root of volttron source/checkout directory.

 Example command line: